ASVSim (AirSim for Surface Vehicles): A High-Fidelity Simulation Framework for Autonomous Surface Vehicle Research: Dynamics Simulation

 \section{Dynamics Simulation}

+\Figure[t!](topskip=0pt, botskip=0pt, midskip=0pt)[width=0.48\textwidth]{3dof.pdf} {\textbf{Visualization of the Fossen vessel model used in the simulation.
+The vessel has three degrees of freedom: surge, sway, and yaw.} }

-Since the main focus of this paper is inland waterway navigation, we opt for a \gls{3dof} model, ignoring the heave, roll and pitch of the vessel.
-Specifically, we implement the \gls{3dof} maneuvering model (see Figure~\ref{fig:3dof}), as presented by~\cite{bookFossen}.
+Since the main focus of this paper is inland waterway navigation, we opt for a 3DoF model, ignoring the heave, roll and pitch of the vessel.
+The 3DoF maneuvering model is the standard formulation for inland vessels, where sheltered, calm water conditions make vertical dynamics negligible~\cite{bookFossen}.
+As a result, wave excitation forces, vessel responses in the vertical plane, and effects such as propeller-hull interactions are not captured.
+Extending the simulator to 6DoF is architecturally straightforward, but was not pursued because 6DoF models introduce substantially more hydrodynamic parameters, making the system underdetermined without extensive experimental data for identification.
+As a result, published 6DoF parameter sets for inland vessel types are rarely available in the literature.
+Researchers requiring 6DoF dynamics can extend the model by providing the additional mass, damping, and Coriolis matrices for heave, roll, and pitch.
+The impact on sim-to-real transfer is limited, as the same Fossen 3DoF model is widely used for real-world maritime control system design~\cite{fossen2004mss}.
+Specifically, we implement the 3DoF maneuvering model (see Fig.~\ref{fig:3dof}), as presented by~\cite{bookFossen}.
 This model allows us to express the surge, sway and rotational velocity of the vessel, based on the force inputs and hydrodynamical constants that define the mass, damping and Coriolis and centripetal effects.
 Throughout this work, we will be using bold notation for vectors (e.g. $\boldsymbol{x}$) and the dot notation for the derivatives of these vectors (e.g. $\boldsymbol{\dot{x}}$).
 Additionally, matrices are denoted as capitalized bold symbols (e.g. $\boldsymbol{M}$).